Effect of Inversion Asymmetry on Bilayer Graphene's Superconducting and Exciton Condensates: Mean field theory for superconductivity and exciton condensation

-The exciton gap enhancement is shown in Fig.~\ref{fig:DtJ2EC} b).
-Even though the exciton gap is enhanced as a function of $m$, this enhancement is less pronounced than that of the superconducting gap; remarkably, the exciton gap also shows the opposite trend as a function of the mass and density in the enhancement.
-For the range of densities considered, initially, there is a larger enhancement at lower densities for masses $m \sim 0 - 20$ meV.
-After this, there is a larger enhancement at higher densities past a density-dependent crossover point.
+The exciton gap enhancement as a function of $m$ is shown in Fig.~\ref{fig:DtJ2EC} (b).
+Even though the exciton gap is enhanced as a function of $m$, this enhancement is less pronounced than that of the superconducting gap.
+The exciton gap exhibits a steady enhancement as a function of the mass $m$ which saturates to a density-dependent value of the exciton gap enhancement.
+There is a larger enhancement at higher densities, with a higher gradient of enhancement associated with lower densities.
 These differences are due to the long-range nature of the Coulomb interaction, which results in a density-dependent coupling parameter.